 Provide special offers

 Now and again it's a good idea to offer special discounts to loyal customers.
-This shows that you are loyal to them in return and respect their business.
+It shows that you are loyal to them in return and respect their business.
 For example, if you're a graphic designer – offer a 10 per cent discount on your client's next project.
-Obviously this won't work for every freelancer in the creative industries, so use your discretion and come up with different ways to show your loyalty.
+It won't work for every freelancer in the creative industries, so use your discretion and come up with different ways to show your loyalty.

 Gain a reputation for quality